Antimatter543/old-site/README.md

+If you are reading this, you've caught me with my pants down, as they say.
+Please stop looking.
+I'll finish up the new site by the 20th Feb 2023 hopefully 😭

 # antimatter543.github.io
  http://jmcglone.com/guides/github-pages/ This POGGERS.
  Also, whenever I look at the github.io's of websites, it's mildly annoying how there's never a link to the actual website, so you have to search it up.
 Oh no, +5 seconds!
 Anyways, here's the link: